Other Mobility Opportunities

 AKTION Czech republic - Austria

-AKTION Czech Republic-Austria is a programme for promoting bilateral cooperation in education and science through scholarships and cooperation programmes and was established in 1992 as a joint programme of the education ministries of the two countries.
+AKTION Czech Republic-Austria is a programme promoting bilateral cooperation in education and science through scholarships and cooperation programmes, established in 1992 as a joint initiative of the education ministries of the two countries.

-AKTION scholarships for study or research stay in Austria, at state universities, vocational colleges and accredited private universities, may be applied for by citizens of the European Union, the European Economic Area and Switzerland who are enrolled for full-time studies in a master's or doctoral degree programme.
+AKTION scholarships for study or research stays in Austria, at state universities, vocational colleges, and accredited private universities, may be applied for by citizens of the European Union, the European Economic Area, and Switzerland who are enrolled in full-time master's or doctoral degree programmes.

 For more information about AKTION, visit the Dům zahraniční spolupráce website.